enkidevs/curriculum/javascript/javascript-playground-questions/sum-arrays-in-a-object/sum-arrays-in-a-object.md

 }
 ```

-Can you sort the values in each list alphabetically?
+Can you sort the values in each array alphabetically?

 To achieve this, you can use the following concepts:
 - Array method (`sort()`)